Kozea/Radicale/setup.md

 * I/O redirection
   * Error: `C:\Path\To\Radicale.log`

-Be aware that the service runs in the local system account, you might want to change this.
+**Security:** Be aware that the service runs in the local system account, you might want to change this.
 Managing user accounts is beyond the scope of this manual.
+Also make sure that the storage folder and log file is not readable by unauthorized users.

 The log file might grow very big over time, you can configure file rotation in **NSSM** to prevent this.